rith1509/Simon_Says_game/README.md

-# 🧠 Simon Says - AI Mode Game
+# 🧠 Simon Says - Game

 A modern, interactive version of the classic **Simon Says** game, built with **HTML, CSS, and JavaScript**.
 This project includes both **manual** and **AI autoplay** modes, making it fun for users and a great coding project for developers.
 The AI plays the game at different speeds based on your chosen settings!